tago-io/analysis-example-aws-iot-device-location/README.md

 You should have last node version and install all dependencies running `npm install` on your terminal in this project folder.
 You need to run `tagoio init` to login in your TagoIO account and set the analysis to execute.

-To run locally you need to run the command `tagio run``
+To run locally you need to run the command `tagoio run`

 or